 My research focuses on the mental health and service utilization of individuals from underserved groups experiencing symptoms of psychiatric disorders.
 Specifically, I explore the illness and recovery experiences of Black Americans, particularly those with depression.
 The goal of my research is not only to contribute to the existing scholarship on depression, help-seeking and service use among Black Americans, but to also push the field forward by taking into the account the heterogeneity of the Black American population.
 By examining variations in their experiences, I hope to better understand mental illness in Black communities as well as inform the design of more culturally-informed and thus, culturally-appropriate, interventions aimed at the treatment of mental illness among Black Americans and the improvement of their overall mental health and wellbeing.

-I am currently crafting research projects that pay particular attention to the role that race, class, and gender play into how patients/clients are seen, heard, and treated in clinical settings.
-These projects will focus specifically on how racism, sexism, and classism impact those crucial doctor-patient interactions and subsequent medical treatment.
-Moving beyond simply noting that disparities exist based on a person’s identity, this work will look closely at how power, privilege, and discrimination turn an identity marker into a marginalized status that leave certain patients/clients underserved and particular health service providers underrepresented in their fields.
+My research also pays particular attention to the role that race, class and gender play into how patients/clients are seen, heard and treated in clinical settings.
+Specifically, I focus on how racism, sexism and classism impact those crucial doctor-patient interactions and subsequent medical treatment.
+Moving beyond simply noting that disparities exist based on a person’s identity, my work looks closely at how power, privilege and discrimination turn an identity marker into a marginalized status that leave certain patients/clients underserved and particular health service providers underrepresented in their fields.

 Copyright © 2023 Rosalyn Denise Campbell, PhD, LMSW - All Rights Reserved.